 Saute Pan: Great for steaming or deep-frying vegetables.
 Need versatility?
 A 4-qt. pan is your best option.
-You may prefer a nonstick cooking surface, but you'll get better results using options such as stainless steel, hard anodized stainless steel or copper.

 Stock Pot: One pot can do many different tasks.
 Great for those big family recipes or cooking for a crowd.
 Perfect for pasta and soups.

 Griddle Pan: Great for fast-cooking foods that need a large, smooth cooking surface.
 A wide, flat pan that sits over one or two burners.
 Allows for easy cleaning.